avinduhewa/node-ledger-rest-api/README.md

 ## Calling the API

 - Swagger Documentation can be used to test the API using `http://localhost:3000/api/docs`
+- make sure you add the generated token using the `Authorize` button in swagger
-- The ledger generation endpoint is `/api/accounting/ledger` , the parameter information is provided in the documentation (PS - make sure you add the generated token using the `Authorize` button in swagger)
+- The ledger generation endpoint is `GET` `/api/accounting/ledger` , the parameter information is provided in the documentation

-- You can also test the API using CURL by using the following command (just make sure to add the corect parameters) - (also make sure to use the token you copied earlier as well)
+- You can also test the API using CURL by using the following command (just make sure to add the corect parameters)

+**NOTE: replace the `{token}` with the token value you generated earlier before runnning the following curl command**

 ```curl -X 'GET' \ 'http://localhost:3000/api/accounting/ledger?start_date=2022-01-01T00:00:00+0000&end_date=2022-02-01T00:00:00+0000&frequency=WEEKLY&weekly_rent=300&timezone=Asia/Colombo' \ -H 'accept: application/json' \ -H 'Authorization: Bearer {token}'```